-SECTION 1 Introduction .5 Section 1.1 You are enrolled in HealthSun MediSun Plus (HMO D-SNP), which is a specialized Medica Section 1.2 Advantage Plan (Special Needs Plan) What is the Evidence of Coverage booklet about?
-Section 1.2 Section 1.3 Legal information about the Evidence of Coverage Section 1.5 Legal information about the Evidence of Coverage 0 SECTION 2 What makes you eligible to be a plan member?
-Section 2.1 Your eligibility requirements 6 Section 2.2 What are Medicare Part A and Medicare Part B?
-Section 2.3 What is Medicaid?
-Section 2.4 Here is the plan service area for HealthSun MediSun Plus (HMO D-SNP) Section 2.5 U.S. Citizen or Lawful Presence 7 SECTION 3 What other materials will you get from us? .7 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 7 Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in the plan network Section 3.3 The plan's List of Covered Drugs (Formulary) Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments ma for your Part D prescription drugs.
-9 SECTION 4 Your monthly premium for HealthSun MediSun Plus (HMO D-SNP) .9 Section 4.1 How much is your plan premium?
-9 Section 4.2 There are several ways you can pay your plan premium Section 4.3 Can we change your monthly plan premium during the year?
+SECTION 1 Introduction 5 Section 1.1 You are enrolled in HealthSun MediSun Plus (HMO D-SNP), which is a specialized Med Castian 1.2 Advantage Plan (Special Needs Plan) 5 Section 1.2 Section 1.3 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage 0 SECTION 2 What makes you eligible to be a plan member?
+6 Section 2.1 Your eligibility requirements 6 Section 2.2 What are Medicare Part A and Medicare Part B?
+6 Section 2.3 What is Medicaid?
+Section 2.4 Here is the plan service area for HealthSun MediSun Plus (HMO D-SNP) 7 Section 2.5 U.S. Citizen or Lawful Presence 7 SECTION 3 What other materials will you get from us?
+7 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 7 Section 3.2 The Provider and Pharmacy Directory : Your guide to all providers and pharmacies in the p network Section 3.3 The plan's List of Covered Drugs (Formulary) Section 3.4 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments for your Part D prescription drugs.
+SECTION 4 Your monthly premium for HealthSun MediSun Plus (HMO D-SNP) 9 Section 4.1 How much is your plan premium?
+Section 4.2 There are several ways you can pay your plan premium Section 4.3 Can we change your monthly plan premium during the year?
 SECTION 5 Please keep your plan membership record up to date 11 Section 5.1 How to help make sure that we have accurate information about you 11 SECTION 6 We protect the privacy of your personal health information 12 Section 6.1 We make sure that your health information is protected 12 SECTION 7 How other insurance works with our plan 12 Section 7.1 Which plan pays first when you have other insurance?
-50011011 /.1 when plus plus mot when you have other insurance: 14

-Section 1.1 You are enrolled in HealthSun MediSun Plus, which is a specialized Medicare Advantage Plan (Special Needs Plan)
+SECTION 1 Introduction Section 1.1 You are enrolled in HealthSun MediSun Plus, which is a specialized Medicare Advantage Plan (Special Needs Plan)